 Let us be proud to face the world, with both an open mind and an open heart.

 I only publish half of my writing publicly.
-The rest are posted exclusively on my private email list: billmei.net/email (Subscribing is free, no spam ever, and you can safely unsubscribe anytime)Image credit: Jakob Owens on Unsplash
+Subscribe to my private email list to read articles that were too sensitive to share online: billmei.net/follow (Subscribing is free, no spam ever, and you can safely unsubscribe anytime)Image credit: Jakob Owens